mothur/mothur.github.io/_wiki/miseq_sop.md

 two sets of reads per sample. fastq files contain both the sequence data and the quality score data.
 If you aren't getting these files off the sequencer, then you likely have the software parameters set incorrectly.
-For this tutorial you will need several sets of files.
-To speed up the tutorial we provide some of the downstream files that take awhile to generate (e.g. the output of shhh.flows):
+For this tutorial you will need `mothur` and several sets of files:

+-   Latest version of [mothur](https://github.com/mothur/mothur/releases/latest).
+You will most likely **not need** the version with "tools" in the name.
 -   [Example data from schloss lab](https://mothur.s3.us-east-2.amazonaws.com/wiki/miseqsopdata.zip)
     that will be used with this tutorial.
 It was extracted from the [full